-Think about what kind of coverage would suit your needs and make sure you do your research.
-It may be tempting to go with a policy your bank or mortgage broker suggests because these plans are sold to you as a way to save time and have everything in one place.
-But you may be paying above market rates for lender house insurance policies, and you might miss out on policy benefits that could be available with other insurance policies.
+Think about what kind of coverage suits your needs and make sure you do your research.
+It may be tempting to go with a policy your bank or mortgage broker suggests – these plans are marketed to you as a way to save time and have everything in one place.
+But you may be paying above-market rates and you could miss out on benefits available with other insurance policies.
 It really pays to shop around and check out all your options.

 Get covered as early as possible